martencassel/terraform-ee/README.md

 You define your desired Docker EE cluster environment topology (nr of managers, workers) along with the desired software versions of different components (Host OS, Engine Release, UCP Release, DTR Release), using a set of variables.
+Everything is tested on a mac, with python and terraform.

 Here is an example: